BeyondQuality/beyondquality/research/public_speaking.md

 @RikardEdgren001: I write a rough script for all of my slides, but I don't follow it (unless it is an online talk, then I do it word-by-word).
 But writing a script gives me one way of expressing the important points, and if I forget some of them, it doesn't matter (there should be enough anyway).
 I also try to put some humour in there, and tend to remember those parts better.

 @KariKakkonen: Be on time, start, and finish.

+@basdijkstra: Speak slowly, slower than you're used to.
+Short pauses and silence can work very well.

+@rytmar: Practice.
+Practice.
+Practice.
+Make sure you say everything in a time given, without hurry.

+@rytmar: Be on time, not just with your body, but mentally (use 15 mins or so before to get into the mood to talk)

 ### 7. Enjoy yourself